-last\updated: March 20, 2016
+last_updated: July 3, 2016

-summary: "You can insert notes, tips, warnings, and important a lerts in your content.
-These notes are stored as shortcodes mad e available through the linksrefs.hmtl include." sidebar: mydoc\sidebar permalink: /mydoc\alerts/
+summary: "You can insert notes, tips, warnings, and important a

+lerts in your content."

+sidebar: mydoc_sidebar

+permalink: mydoc_alerts

 Frontmatter is always formatted with three hyphens at the top a nd bottom.
-Your frontmatter must have a 'title' value.
+Your frontmatter must have a 'title' and 'permalin k' value.
 All the other values are optional.
-If you omit them, the theme won't break.